mktpriyamal/fishifox-gb-backend/README.md

-# NodeJS Auth REST API example with Express, Mysql, and JWT
+# NodeJS Auth REST API backend with Express, Mysql, and JWT

 ## Features
 1. User can sign up